yashika03/To-Do-List/README.md

 3. Mark Task Done: Mark the task as done by clicking on the tick icon
 4. Delete Task: Delete the task by clicking on the cross icon
 5. Cancel Update Task: Cancel the task updation by clicking on cancel button

+Completed Tasks List shows the list of all the tasks which have been marked as done.